 - Keywords: orthogonal classifier, invariance

 - Abstract: We propose to identify directions invariant to a given classifier so that these directions can be controlled in tasks such as style transfer.
-While orthogonal decomposition is directly identifiable when the given classifier is linear, we formally define a notion of orthogonality, and when it exists, in the non-linear case.
-We also provide a surprisingly simple method for constructing the orthogonal classifier (a classifier utilizing directions other than the given classifier).
+While orthogonal decomposition is directly identifiable when the given classifier is linear, we formally define a notion of orthogonality in the non-linear case.
+We also provide a surprisingly simple method for constructing the orthogonal classifier (a classifier utilizing directions other than those of the given classifier).
 Empirically, we present three use cases where controlling orthogonal variation is important: style transfer, domain adaptation, and fairness.
-The orthogonal classifier enables partial style transfer, improves domain adaptation with label shifts, and mitigates the unfairness as a predictor.
+The orthogonal classifier enables desired style transfer when domains vary in multiple aspects, improves domain adaptation with label shifts and mitigates the unfairness as a predictor.
+The code is available at https://github.com/Newbeeer/orthogonal_classifier

 - One-sentence Summary: We develop a notion of orthogonality in classifier, and the corresponding construction and utility.